Audit Trail Meaning

 - Challenge in maintaining audit trail including location used for access and storage

-- The data logs can be heavy which leads to an increase in storage cost.
+- The data logs can be heavy, which leads to an increase in storage costs.

 - It sometimes gets difficult to strike a balance between data protection and operational performance.